trustly/trustly-client-net/README.md

 ---

-2. Or Manually, by calling on `client.HandleNotificationFromRequest(HttpRequest request, Callback onOK, Callback onFailed)`.
+2. Or Manually, by calling on asynchronous `client.HandleNotificationFromRequestAsync(HttpRequest request, Callback onOK, Callback onFailed)`.

 This will *not* automatically send an `OK` or `Failed` response back to the Trustly server.